alexandra-chron/hierarchical-domain-adaptation/README.md

 By default it uses 1000 sequences (of 800 tokens) per domain.
-It creates a ```fit_gmm_30_components_1000_seq_per_domain_pca_100/``` directory, where you can find visualizations of the clustering (GMM + hierarchical) and the ```domain_to_cluster.json, domain_dict.json```, which you should move to the main directory, as you will need them to train the hierarchical adapter model.
+It creates a ```fit_gmm_30_components_1000_seq_per_domain_pca_100/``` directory, where you can find visualizations of the clustering (GMM + hierarchical) and the ```domain_to_cluster.json, domain_dict.json```, which you should copy to the main directory, as you will need them to train the hierarchical adapter model.

 ## 2. Train hierarchical model